-Investments in subsidiaries and associates are measured at the acquisition price less impairment allowance in the separate financial statements of the Bank.
+Investments in subsidiaries and associates are measured at the acquisition price less impairment allowance in the separate financial statements.

-Principles for recognition and derecognition of financial assets and liabilities from the statement of financial position
+Principles for recognition and derecognition of financial assets and liabilities

-The Group recognizes a financial asset or liability when it becomes a party to the contract of such an instrument.
-Standardized purchase and sale transactions of financial assets are recognized at the date of the transaction, which is the date when the Group is required to purchase or sell a given financial asset.
+The Bank recognizes a financial asset or liability when it becomes a party to the contract of such an instrument.
+Standardized purchase and sale transactions of financial assets are recognized at the date of the transaction, which is the date when the Bank is required to purchase or sell a given financial asset.
 Standardized transactions for the purchase or sale of financial assets are transactions whose contractual terms require the delivery of an asset in the period resulting from the applicable regulations or conventions adopted on a given market.
 Standardized purchase or sale transactions refer in particular to FX spot FX transactions, the spot leg in FX swap transactions and securities purchase and sale transactions, where, normally, two business days pass between the transaction date and the settlement date, with the exception of repo transactions.
-The Group transfers contractual rights to receive cash flows from a financial asset in a transaction in which the Group transfers substantially all risk and all benefits associated with the financial asset component.
+The Bank derecognizes a financial asset when contractual rights to cash flows from a financial asset expire or when the Bank transfers contractual rights to receive cash flows from a financial asset in a transaction in which the Bank transfers substantially all risk and all benefits associated with the financial asset component.

-2.17.
+2.16.
 Impairment of financial assets